ErikBlomsterberg/CGI-API/README.md

 With cURL:
 Run 'curl -i http://localhost:3000/api/data?limit=x' in the terminal (OBS! replace x with a whole number > 0, or omit limit).
 Example1: 'curl -i http://localhost:3000/api/data?limit=10', which returns the first ten rows of data.
-Example2: 'curl -i http://localhost:3000/api/data', which returns all data.
+Example2: 'curl -i http://localhost:3000/api/data', which returns all data rows.

 ## Data files